‘Off the charts’: Virus hotspots grow in middle America

 Another 8,000 confirmed infections pushed that count above 72,000 cases.
 But Spain’s director of emergencies, Fernando Simón, saw hope in that the rate of infection is slowing and figures “indicate that the outbreak is stabilizing and may be reaching its peak in some areas.”

-Spanish Prime Minister Pedro Sánchez, meanwhile, called for a more vigorous response from the European Union.
-Spain, Italy, France and six other EU members have asked the union to share the burden of European debt, dubbed “coronabonds” in the media, to help fight the virus.
+Spanish Prime Minister Pedro Sánchez called for a more vigorous response from the European Union.
+Spain, Italy, France and six other members have asked the union to share the burden of European debt, dubbed “coronabonds” in the media, to help fight the virus.
 But the idea has met resistance from other members, led by Germany and the Netherlands.

 “It is the most difficult moment for the EU since its foundation and it has to be ready to rise to the challenge,” Sánchez said. “

 As the epicenter has shifted westward, the situation has calmed in China, where some restrictions have been lifted.
-Some subway service was restored in Wuhan, where the virus first emerged in December, after the city had its virus risk evaluation reduced from high to medium.
-Five districts of the city of 11 million people had other travel restrictions loosened after their risk factor was reduced to low.
+Some subway service was restored in Wuhan, where the virus first emerged in December, after the city of 11 million had its virus risk evaluation reduced from high to medium.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 But for others, especially older adults and people with existing health problems, the virus can cause more severe illness, including pneumonia, and lead to death.